2008 All-India Railway Recruitment Board examination attack: Violence

 As news about the arrest spread, there was violence in other parts of Maharashtra too.
-Sporadic incidents of stone pelting at municipal and private buses were reported in the reat of Maharashtra following the arrest of MNS chief Raj Thackeray in Ratnagiri.
+Sporadic incidents of stone pelting at municipal and private buses were reported in the rest of Maharashtra following the arrest of MNS chief Raj Thackeray in Ratnagiri.
 In Kothrud area, some alleged MNS activists damaged a company's bus that was taking its employees to workplace.
 Few Pune Municipal Transport (PMT) buses were stoned by MNS activists, police said.
 Meanwhile, police have picked up around 100 MNS activists, including some corporators as a preventive measure.
 In Nashik, MNS activists set ablaze a truck near PWD minister Chhagan Bhujbal's farm and also damaged another truck at Vilholi-Phata area, police said.
 Incidents of stone pelting on MSRTC buses and other vehicles were reported in some areas, they said, adding vehicular traffic on the busy Mumbai-Agra-national highway was disrupted following the protest.
 Police rounded up 70 MNS activists in Nashik incidents and security was tightened in the city.
 In Solapur, incidents of stone pelting on state transport buses were also reported.
 In Nagpur MNS party leaders claimed to have damaged several MSRTC buses.